Issai Schur: Professorship in Berlin

 Schur lived in Berlin as a highly respected member of the academic world, an apolitical scholar.
 A leading mathematician and outstanding and very successful teacher, he held a prestigious chair at the University of Berlin for 16 years.
 Until 1933, his research group had an excellent reputation at the University of Berlin in Germany and beyond.
 With Schur in the center, his faculty worked with representation theory, which was extended by his students in different directions (including solvable groups, combinatorics, matrix theory).
 Schur made fundamental contributions to algebra and group theory which, according to Hermann Weyl, were comparable in scope and depth to those of Emmy Noether (1882–1935).

 When Schur's lectures were canceled in 1933, there was an outcry among the students and professors who appreciated him and liked him.
-By the efforts of his colleague Erhard Schmidt Schur was allowed to continue lecturing until the end of September 1935 for the time being.
-Schur was the last Jewish professor who lost his job at this time.
+By the efforts of his colleague Erhard Schmidt Schur was allowed to continue lecturing until the end of September 1935.
+Schur was the last Jewish professor who lost his job.

 Zurich lecture

 In Switzerland, Schur's colleagues Heinz Hopf and George Pólya were informed of the dismissal of Schur in 1935.
 They tried to help as best they could.
 On behalf of the Mathematical Seminars chief Michel Plancherel, on 12 December 1935 the school board president Arthur Rohn invited Schur to une série de conférences sur la théorie de la représentation des groupes finis.
 At the same time he asked that the formal invitation should come from President Rohn, comme le prof. Schur doit obtenir l'autorisation du ministère compétent de donner ces conférences.
 George Pólya arranged from this invitation of the Mathematical Seminars the Conference of the Department of Mathematics and Physics on 16 December.
 Meanwhile, on 14 December the official invitation letter from President Rohn had already been dispatched to Schur.
 Schur was promised for his guest lecture a fee of CHF 500.

 Schur did not reply until 28 January 1936, on which day he was first in the possession of the required approval of the local authority.
 He declared himself willing to accept the invitation.
 He envisaged beginning the lecture on 4 February.
 Schur spent most of the month of February in Switzerland.
 Before his return to Germany he visited his daughter in Bern for a few days, and on 27 February he returned via Karlsruhe, where his sister lived, to Berlin.
 In a letter to Pólya from Berne, he concludes with the words: From Switzerland I take farewell with a heavy heart.

-In Berlin, meanwhile, Ludwig Bieberbach, in a letter dated 20 February 1936, informed the Reich Minister for Science, Art, and Education on the journey of Schur, and announced that he wanted to find out what was the content of the lecture in Zurich.
+In Berlin, meanwhile, mathematician and Nazi Ludwig Bieberbach, in a letter dated 20 February 1936, informed the Reich Minister for Science, Art, and Education on the journey of Schur, and announced that he wanted to find out what was the content of the lecture in Zurich.